 Like most Central America capital cities, San Jose not only has a bad crime reputation but little to offer for tourism.

-Nevertheless, we like to tick of the capitals & actually had a relaxing time here.
+Nevertheless, we like to tick of the capitals & actually had a relaxing time here on our one month Costa Rica itinerary.

 There are a few decent museums, including the Jade Museum which is world-class but costs $15.00 ($5.00 for nationals) so we didn’t visit.